 Drivers are also required to reduce their speed to 60 km/h when passing a tow truck stopped on the roadside with its amber or amber and blue lights flashing while it is rendering assistance to a disabled vehicle.

 In school zones drivers must be particularly careful.
 Each city or town sets speed limits in school zones through local bylaws.
 As a result, laws vary from place to place so watch for signs.
 If there are no signs, it is still advisable to reduce your speed and proceed cautiously in school zones.

-Police may use photo radar to enforce speed limits in work zones, school zones and high-risk locations.
-Photo radar tickets are issued to the registered owner of the speeding vehicle driven through the zone.
+Photo speed enforcement is used to enforce speed limits in work zones, school zones and high-risk locations.
+Photo speed enforcement tickets are issued to the registered owner of the speeding vehicle driven through the zone.

 You must slow down when approaching animals on or near the road.

 Regardless of the posted or basic speed limit you must never travel faster than conditions allow for safe and reasonable passage.
 At the same time, travelling too slowly can be hazardous.
 You should never drive at a speed slow enough to impede or block other traffic, unless proper safety precautions have been taken.

 Racing is illegal on any public road, street or highway.